shaunpersad/redu/README.md

 ## How does it work?

-Redu is comprised of two functions: `createStore(Component)`, and `subscribe(Component)`.
+Redu is comprised of two functions: `createStore(Component)`, and `subscribe(Component, toProps)`.

 Both functions take in a React.Component, and create and return wrapper components around them.

 `createStore(Component)` creates and returns a StoreComponent.
 StoreComponents wrap your top-level component and manages the application-level state.

-`subscribe(Component)` creates and returns a SubscriberComponent.
-SubscriberComponents can derive props directly out of the StoreComponent's state, props, and action functions, and pass them down to the components that they wrap.
+`subscribe(Component, toProps)` creates and returns a SubscriberComponent.
+SubscriberComponents can derive props directly out of the StoreComponent's state, props, and action functions via the `toProps` function, and pass them down to the components that they wrap.

 With just these two concepts, you can keep your application state in a single store, and any descendant components can "cut the line" to receive exactly what they need from that store.